zzm634/typeorm-no-arp/docs/eager-and-lazy-relations.md

 Entities in lazy relations are loaded once you access them.
-Such relations must have `Promise` as type - you store your value in a promise, and when you load them promise is returned as well.
+Such relations must have `Promise` as type - you store your value in a promise, and when you load them a promise is returned as well.
 Example:

 ```typescript
 import {Entity, PrimaryGeneratedColumn, Column, ManyToMany} from "typeorm";